gares/iris/HeapLang.md

 Tactics for the heap:

-- `wp_alloc l as "H"`: Reduce an allocation instruction and call the new location `l` (in the Coq context) and the assertion that we own it `H` (in the spatial context).
+- `wp_alloc l as "H"`: Reduce an allocation instruction and call the new location `l` (in the Coq context) and the points-to assertion `H` (in the spatial context).
 You can leave away the `as "H"` to introduce it as an anonymous assertion, i.e., that is equivalent to `as "?"`.
 - `wp_load`: Reduce a load operation.
-This automatically finds the necessary ownership in the spatial context, and fails if it cannot be found.
+This automatically finds the points-to assertion in the spatial context, and fails if it cannot be found.
 - `wp_store`: Reduce a store operation.
-This automatically finds the necessary ownership in the spatial context, and fails if it cannot be found.
+This automatically finds the points-to assertion in the spatial context, and fails if it cannot be found.
 - `wp_cas_suc`, `wp_cas_fail`: Reduce a succeeding/failing CAS.
 This
-  automatically finds the necessary ownership.
+  automatically finds the points-to assertion.
 It also automatically tries to solve the (in)equality to show that the CAS succeeds/fails, and opens a new goal if it cannot prove this goal.
 - `wp_cas as H1 | H2`: Reduce a CAS, performing a case distinction over whether
   it succeeds or fails.
-This automatically finds the necessary ownership.
+This automatically finds the points-to assertion.
 The proof of equality in the first new subgoal will be called `H1`, and the proof of the inequality in the second new subgoal will be called `H2`.
 - `wp_faa`: Reduce a FAA.
-This automatically finds the necessary ownership.
+This automatically finds the points-to assertion.

 Further tactics: